UBB-bibliometrics/search-strategies-priorityareas/KE_WoS.md

 )

 OR
-(TS= ("energy transition") NOT SU="PSYCHOLOGY")
+(TS= ("energy transition")
+NOT SU="PSYCHOLOGY"
+)

 OR
-(
-	TS=(
-		("energy management" OR "energy payback time" OR "energy cost$" OR "energy justice" OR "climate and energy solution" OR "energy poverty" OR "energy future" )
+(TS=	("energy management" OR "energy payback time" OR "energy cost$"
-		OR (("carbon" OR "co2" OR "greenhouse gas*" ) NEAR/3 ("cost" OR "trade" OR "trading" OR "pricing" OR "price$")) )
+	OR "energy justice" OR "climate and energy solution" OR "energy poverty" OR "energy future" OR (("carbon" OR "co2" OR "greenhouse gas*" ) NEAR/3 ("cost" OR "trade" OR "trading" OR "pricing" OR "price$")) )
-NOT (WC=("REHABILITATION" OR "CLINICAL NEUROLOGY" OR "HOSPITALITY LEISURE SPORT TOURISM "NOT "MATHEMATICS" NOT "THERMODYNAMICS"))
+NOT WC=("REHABILITATION" OR "CLINICAL NEUROLOGY" OR "HOSPITALITY LEISURE SPORT TOURISM "NOT "MATHEMATICS" NOT "THERMODYNAMICS")
 )

 OR
-TS=(
+TS=(	"new renewables"
+	OR
 	(
 		(
 			("renewable" OR "sustainable" OR "green" OR "alternative" OR "clean") NEAR/3 ("power" OR "energy" OR "energies" OR "fuel*" OR "electricity") )
 	NOT "metabolism"
 	)
-OR "new renewables"
 )

 OR